ANPULI/Anime4K-ML/README.md

 python infer_anime.py --image_dir 'path/to/input/directory' --output_dir 'path/to/output/directory'
 ```

+#### :ideograph_advantage: Sample Outputs

-Here is the performance with contrast on other methods:
+Here is the performance with contrast on other methods, all using $240p\rightarrow 960p (4\times)$ upscaling:

 ![oldmanContrast](https://user-images.githubusercontent.com/26131764/70517197-28ec8680-1b73-11ea-942d-fd7a886d66c5.png)
 ![redhairContrast](https://user-images.githubusercontent.com/26131764/70517199-2ab64a00-1b73-11ea-8b86-8e4f6dac9b0d.png)

-### Train Your Own Model
+### :mag: Train Your Own Model

 To train the model, you need to have a local image dataset.
+However, you do not need to manually split the dataset into high-/low-resolution parts, the program will automatically do it for you.
 Then, simply execute the following command to start training:

 ```shell
 python main.py --image_dir 'path/to/image/directory' --hr_size 384 --lr 1e-4 --save_iter 200 --epochs 10 --batch_size 14